Configuring and customizing Exim

 220 jbmc-software.com ESMTP Exim 4.92.2 Tue, 10 Sep 2019 16:32:25 -0600

 If you wish to hide this, you can do so with the smtp_banner option.
-To do this for exim.conf version 4.5.x+, you'd add the following code to the file /etc/exim.variables.conf.custom:
+To do this for exim.conf version 4.5.x+, you'd add the following code to the file /etc/exim.variables.conf.custom

 smtp_banner="${primary_hostname} mail server"

-and rebuild the /etc/exim.variables.conf with:
+and rebuild the /etc/exim.variables.conf

 How to show different banner in Exim welcome headers depending on the IP